 At Abbey College, our aim in Careers is to help our students plan their route through education, in order to make well informed decisions about their futures.
 We strive to support our students to see the links between what is learnt in the classroom and the outside world.
-We hope this will motivate them in lessons and help them to understand that what they learn at the College will prepare them for an exciting and ever changing world.
+We hope this will motivate them in lessons and help them to understand that what they learn at Abbey College will prepare them for an exciting and ever changing world.

 Our Careers Team

-• Mrs C Wilson, Careers & Work Experience Coordinator
+- Mrs C Wilson: Careers & Work Experience Coordinator

-• Contact: - Tel: 01487 812352
+- Contact: careers@abbey.college - Tel: 01487 812352

-Year 10 Work Experience Week – 10th -14th June 2024
+Year 10 Work Experience Week – 9th - 13th June 2025

 Please click on the grey tab for more information